 This module shows how love has been represented in English Literature over the last six hundred years.
 By adopting a chronological approach, we will be able to see how ideas of love and expectations of how to write about it have changed over the centuries.
 We will look briefly at the work of many of our greatest poets, playwrights and novelists.
 We will see how their works were read (or watched) and understood by their contemporaries and how they have been received since.

 After an introduction to the work of Shakespeare in general, this module looks at Othello, a tragedy with a disastrous ending, entailing the fall and suicide of the hero.
 Shakespeare had a special formula upon which all his great tragedies are based.
-He took for his hero a great man with many fine qualities in his character, but always among them was one little flaw or weakness.
-Then he put this hero in a situation with which, because of the flaw or weakness in his character, he was quite unable to deal, and as a result was brought to ruin.
+He makes his hero a great man with many fine qualities to his character, but always among them there is one little flaw or weakness.
+Then he puts him in a situation he is unable to deal with, and as a result he is brought to ruin.

 Popular from its many film and TV versions, Jane Eyre is the story of a young governess who finds herself falling in love with her employer, Rochester, only to find that he is already married and cannot fulfil his promises to her.
 If you take the AS exams, you will be comparing Jane Eyre with Hardy’s Tess of the d’Urbervilles.
 If you take the A-level, you will be comparing Jane Eyre with two poems from the pre-1900 Anthology.
 In each case, the exam question is likely to be about some aspect of love, in the widest sense, so that will be the focus of this module.